 Long Sword (Katana) by Kunitsuna

 This is an antique long sword (katana) by the master swordsmith Kunitsuna who worked in the castle town of Fukui in Echizen Province between the Keian Era and Manji Era (1648-1661 CE).
 The temper pattern (hamon) resembles small regular bunches of cloves (chōji) composed of whitish invisible martensite crystals (nioi).
-Areas of sword above the temper pattern contain large forging pattern (o-hada).
-This is visible in third and forth photograph for reference.
-The unaltered shape of this long sword has a ridgeline on both sides of the blade and a defined tip (shinogi-zukuri).
+Areas above the temper pattern are regular small patches of harden steel (tobiyaki).
+This is visible in third and fourth photograph for reference.
+Overall the sword shows a strong influence of Sōshū tradition.
+The healthy unaltered shape of this long sword has a ridgeline on both sides of the blade and a defined tip (shinogi-zukuri).

 Based on the characteristics of signature, workmanship, and comparing it to other authenticated examples of this swordsmith's work I guarantee the authenticity of the signature if submitted to the NBTHK (Society for the Preservation of the Japanese Art Sword) for appraisal.